abs0luty/gleam-tutorial/README.md

 # Gleam language tutorial

+## Status

+The tutorial is active development and is not finished.

 ## Building locally

 If you want to build the book from source on your machine, clone the repo and run `mdbook build`: